scil-vital/dwi_ml/docs/for_developers/hdf5/advanced_hdf5_organization.rst

 The hdf5 structure
 ==================

 The current hdf5 organization probably suffises for your needs.
-See page :ref:`ref_config_file` for usage explanation.
+See page :ref:`hdf5_usage` for usage explanation.

 Here is the output format created by dwiml_create_hdf5_dataset.py and recognized by our scripts.
 It can also be investigated by running script ``dwiml_hdf5_print_architecture`` with an existing hdf5.